 This might be a good opportunity for you to try studying something new.
 Many college courses are now part-time (1-2 days a week) or in the evening.
 You can study with less commitment, and around other responsibilities such as childcare.
 Studying a part-time course could be the first step in a brand new career, or an opportunity to improve your current skills.

 Scottish Wider Access Programme

 The Scottish Wider Access Programme (or SWAP) are courses for those who left school more than three years ago, and want to go on to study at university.
+These courses contain condensed learning designed to fast track you to a university degree.
 SWAP courses at Edinburgh College include Access to Medical Studies, Life Sciences, Arts Social Sciences and Primary Teaching and more.

 Individual Training Accounts (ITA)

 With Skills Development Scotland (SDS) you could get up to £200 towards the cost of a training course.
 Students use the money to build skills needed for a job.
 It’s a loan you don’t have to pay back.
 Find out what courses are ITA eligible on the SDS website.